4.

 Guaranteed universal life insurance (GUL) is one of the most affordable and convenient types of permanent life insurance on the market.
 Here are some of its key features.

-Affordable: GUL is cheaper than other permanent options, like whole life insurance.
+Affordable: GUL is cheaper than other permanent life insurance options, like whole life insurance, variable life insurance, and universal life insurance.

 Refundable: Some GUL policies come with a return of premium rider that will refund your paid premiums if you cancel your policy at specified times.

-Consistent: Premiums remain at a fixed rate as long as you continue to pay them, similar to term life insurance policies.
+Consistent: The cost of your premiums will stay the same as long as you continue to pay them, much like a term life insurance policy.

-Flexible: You can adjust the coverage amount on a GUL policy if your needs change.
+Flexible: Your payment will remain constant, but you do have flexibility if you need it.
+You have the option to adjust the coverage amount and premiums on a GUL policy if your needs change.

-In some aspects, guaranteed universal life insurance works like a term life insurance policy.
-You pay the same premium for the entire duration of the policy, and when you die, your beneficiaries receive the death benefit as long as the policy is active or in force.
-GUL policies guarantee a minimum death benefit regardless of market performance, which is not the case for other types of universal policies.
+In some ways, guaranteed universal life insurance works like a term life insurance policy.
+You pay the same premium for the entire duration of the policy, and when you die, your beneficiaries receive the agreed upon death benefit.

-Unlike other types of universal life insurance, the cash value of a GUL policy is not based on market performance, either.
-While this reduces risk and makes a GUL policy more affordable than other types of permanent policies, it also means its cash value is usually minimal and not a good option if you’re looking for life insurance as a way to diversify your investment portfolio.
+Unlike other types of universal life insurance, the cash value of a GUL policy isn’t based on market performance.
+While this reduces risk and makes a GUL policy more affordable than other types of permanent policies, it also means its cash value is usually minimal and not a good option if you want to use life insurance as a way to diversify your investment portfolio.

 Guaranteed death benefit